antususan/Excel-Project--1/README.md

 # Excel-Project--1
-In this project I did data cleaning process and dashboard creation in Excel from scratch
+In this project I did data cleaning, data analysis, data insight, and data visualization in Excel